Do you have a hankering for something sweet this winter season?

 “Among children under 12 years, key sources of caffeine are soda, tea, and flavored dairy.
 Among older children, 12 and over, coffee also becomes an important source,” Kirsten Herrick, PhD, a senior service fellow with the U.S. National Center for Health Statistics (NCHS), told Healthline.

-In a review article published in 2015, Herrick and her coauthor found studies that linked caffeine consumption in children and adolescents to sleep problems, elevated blood pressure, and other health issues.
+In a published in 2015, Herrick and her coauthor found studies that linked caffeine consumption in children and adolescents to sleep problems, elevated blood pressure, and other health issues.

 Practicing moderation is key

 If you’re interested in trying Starbucks’ holiday drinks or other sweetened beverages, Wright encourages you to practice moderation.